Work with network proxies

 Batect automatically propagates any proxy environment variables configured on the host as environment variables unless the

-flag is passed to ./batect
+--no-proxy-vars flag is passed to ./batect.

 If propagating proxy environment variables is enabled, and any proxy environment variable recognised by Batect

-is set, Batect will also add the names of all containers started as part of the task to no_proxy
+is set, Batect will also add the names of all containers started as part of the task to no_proxy and NO_PROXY (or create those environment variables if they're not set).

 This ensures that inter-container communication is not proxied.